tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-09-intuitive-leadership copy.md

 layout: blog
 ---

+An ethnography of senior executives might uncover a specific gap between the language of planning and strategy, and the day to day reality of operating.

+The perception / idea of leadership looks like

+There's this kind of waterfall idea of leadership:
+1. Set a mission & vision
+2. Create a 5 year strategy
+3. Set goals
+4. Hire teams
+5. Operate

+But there's a few things wrong with this.
+Firstly running through this whole process takes a long time (and the average CMO tenure is only 18 months! how much of this can you execute in 18 months?!).
+But also you need to be showing results immediately.

+So you start leading with intuition.
+Intuition is a kind of "middle out" approach.

+Waterfall vs agile leadership?
+Agile has it's own proble

+Imagine you just joined a new company as CMO.
+There's this kin

 An ethnography of senior leaders might uncover a specific gap between "accepted wisdom" and "how things really work".

 That is, that